hashicorp/terraform-provider-awscc/docs/resources/rds_db_instance.md

 - `availability_zone` (String) The Availability Zone (AZ) where the database will be created.
 For information on AWS Regions and Availability Zones.
 - `backup_retention_period` (Number) The number of days for which automated backups are retained.
 Setting this parameter to a positive number enables backups.
 Setting this parameter to 0 disables automated backups.
 - `ca_certificate_identifier` (String) The identifier of the CA certificate for this DB instance.
+- `certificate_details` (Attributes) Returns the details of the DB instance's server certificate. (see [below for nested schema](#nestedatt--certificate_details))
+- `certificate_rotation_restart` (Boolean) A value that indicates whether the DB instance is restarted when you rotate your SSL/TLS certificate.
+By default, the DB instance is restarted when you rotate your SSL/TLS certificate.
+The certificate is not updated until the DB instance is restarted.
+If you are using SSL/TLS to connect to the DB instance, follow the appropriate instructions for your DB engine to rotate your SSL/TLS certificate
+This setting doesn't apply to RDS Custom.
 - `character_set_name` (String) For supported engines, indicates that the DB instance should be associated with the specified character set.
 - `copy_tags_to_snapshot` (Boolean) A value that indicates whether to copy tags from the DB instance to snapshots of the DB instance.
 By default, tags are not copied.
 - `custom_iam_instance_profile` (String) The instance profile associated with the underlying Amazon EC2 instance of an RDS Custom DB instance.
 The instance profile must meet the following requirements: